 In fact, it’s a best practice to have the Title IX coordinator involved with the creation of campus policies.
 This way they can ensure the policies match Title IX requirements.

 Coordinate Campus Climate Surveys

-Another responsibility Title IX coordinators have is to oversee the campus’s sex discrimination and sexual violence prevention initiatives.
-For example, the Title IX coordinator provides student training to help prevent sexual violence on campus, such as dating and domestic violence, stalking, sexual assault and harassment.
+Another responsibility Title IX coordinators have is to oversee the campus’s sex discrimination and sexual violence prevention initiatives to ensure Title IX compliance.
+For example, the Title IX coordinator provides student training to help prevent sexual violence on campuses, such as dating and domestic violence, stalking, sexual assault and harassment.